 Is milk & other dairy high in vitamin B12?

-Cow’s milk is the best common dietary source of vitamin B12.
-It’s among the richest foods in vitamin B12, containing up to 1.5 mcg of vitamin B12 per serving, which is more than 60% DV.
+Cow’s milk is the most common dietary source of vitamin B12.
+It’s among the richest foods in vitamin B12, containing up to 1.5 mcg of vitamin B12 per serving, which is more than 60% of the Daily Value.
 Also, milk is the most bioavailable source of vitamin B12.
+Almost all other dairy products are naturally rich in vitamin B12 as well.

 Health benefits of vitamin B12